Medical expert of the article

 - intestinal scleroderma.

-- syndrome of the cecum - anatomical changes in the small intestine (diverticula, anastomoses and fistulas, blind loops and pockets, strictures) lead to impaired absorption of vitamin B 12 due to changes in bacterial intestinal flora;
+- "blind gut" syndrome - anatomical changes in the small intestine (diverticula, anastomoses and fistulas, blind loops and pockets, strictures) lead to impaired absorption of vitamin B 12 due to changes in the bacterial intestinal flora;

-- invasion by a wide ribbon (Diphyllobothrium latum) - the helminth competes with the host due to vitamin B 12, the latter can be contained in the body of the helminth in quantities necessary to achieve therapeutic remission.
+- Infestation by broad tapeworm (Diphyllobothrium latum) - the helminth competes with the host for vitamin B 12, the latter can be contained in the body of the helminth in quantities necessary to achieve therapeutic remission.

 - liver disease;